CownowAn/CownowAn.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   # - Geometric Deep Learning
-  - Generative Models
+  - Generative Models / LLMs
-  - Large Language Models
+  - Search / Optimization
   - AutoML / Meta-learning
-  - Optimization

 # Education to show in About widget
 education: